 Timberline Energy has constructed and is operating a methane recovery and processing solution that processes methane recovered from the Butler County landfill into clean energy that is used in the boilers of Henningsen Foods.
 This is an example of a direct use solution.
 The clean methane provides a renewable and sustainable fuel source, displacing natural gas to fire steam boilers.
 Only a portion of the natural gas used by Henningsen Foods is displaced by the landfill methane.
 The Butler County project went commercial in July of 2008.

 OLean Energy, owned and operated by Danny and Josie Kluthe, began generating electricity from methane in September, 2005.
-The facility is the first methane recovery project that uses animal waste as a renewable energy source to generate electricity.
-The 8,000-head hog operation is located in Colfax County, three miles west of Dodge, Nebraska.
-Manure is pumped into a digester where it is heated and stirred to generate methane gas.
-The methane is captured by the digester cover and piped to the genset building where it is used to power an engine.
-The engine powers a generator that distributes electricity into Cuming County Public Power District's power lines.
+The facility was the first methane recovery project that used animal waste as a renewable energy source to generate electricity.
+The 8,000-head hog operation was located in Colfax County, three miles west of Dodge, Nebraska.
+Manure was pumped into a digester where it was heated and stirred to generate methane gas.
+The methane was captured by the digester cover and piped to the genset building where it was used to power an engine.
+The engine powered a generator that distributed electricity into Cuming County Public Power District's power lines.
 Nebraska Public Power District assisted in the project's electrical interconnection to Cuming County Public Power District's distribution system.
-OLean Energy has a total capacity of 0.08 megawatt.
+OLean Energy had a total capacity of 0.08 megawatt.
 The average annual output could power 35 homes.
+As of July 2020, OLean no longer generates.

 Elk City Station, operated by the Omaha Public Power District, is the first power plant in Nebraska to collect and burn methane to produce electricity.
 The station started generating electricity from methane in April, 2002.
 The methane is obtained from the nearby Douglas County Landfill.
 Elk City Station is a base load unit indicating that it can run year round.
 Elk City Station completed an expansion and now has a total capacity of 6.2 megawatts.
 The average annual output could power 4,000 homes.